islandproblem/islandproblem/essay.md

 Well, *no*.
 There's a big problem with this.
 There is still one battleground that requires AGIs to maximize.

 This battleground is for *computation* — and :note{text="we'll explain why" note="Each &quot;resources&quot; section explains one aspect of why computational resources are critical, but the main part is this section:" end-link="#computational-resources" end-link-text="Computational Resources"}.

-AGIs are not abstract concepts.
+This is the basic idea: AGIs are not abstract concepts.
 They exist on *computer hardware*.
 This means the most important resources for AGIs are *computational* resources — like GPUs and energy.
 These are still *very limited* compared to what AGIs could use, and AGIs will be *intensely pressured* to get more of them.
 Plus, they can never really have *enough*. <!--We'll explain why this matters here: <a href="#computational-resources">Computational Resources</a> -->

 Further, there will soon be *numerous* AGI projects all racing to build AGI.
-Even if 99.9% of these AGIs are safe, there could still be *one AGI* that discovers the *weird trick* that lets it **capture resources**. :note{text="We'll explain" note="That's in this section: " end-link="#complexity-barriers" end-link-text="Complexity Barriers"} how this could give it a *permanent* lead, making other AGIs race to develop this capability. <!--We'll explain this *weird trick* here: <a href="#complexity-barriers">Complexity Barriers</a>-->
+Even if 99.9% of these AGIs are safe, there could still be *one AGI* that discovers the *weird trick* that lets it capture resources — or, in other words, lock in its *options*. :note{text="We'll explain" note="That's in this section: " end-link="#complexity-barriers-and-new-islands" end-link-text="Complexity Barriers and New Islands"} how this could give it a *permanent* lead, making other AGIs race to develop this capability.

-:note{text="We'll also explain" note="That's in this section:" end-link="#two-levels-of-resources" end-link-text="Two Levels of Resources"} what "leaving the island" really means.
+:note{text="We'll also explain" note="That's in this section:" end-link="#abstraction-collapse" end-link-text="Abstraction Collapse"} what "leaving the island" really means.
 For an AGI, this does not mean it *goes somewhere*.
-It means that it changes its *perspective* — where it can "see through" our human-level abstractions, and "see" things from a non-human, physical perspective that is incompatible with humans *by default*.
-We're calling this process *abstraction collapse*.
+It means that it changes its *perspective* — where it progressively "sees through" more of our human-level abstractions.
+Instead, it "sees" things from a non-human, physical perspective that is stronger *for AGIs*, but dangerous *for humans*.
+We're calling this process **abstraction collapse**.

 We'll explain all of this — from **GPUs** all the way to the **maximizer maximizing machine** — in the next few sections.